 Where should a pergola be placed?

-A pergola is usually placed over a path, courtyard, patio, or any paved area.
+Wood and vinyl pergolas are usually placed over a path, courtyard, patio, or paved area.

 Are wood or vinyl pergolas better?

 When trying to decide whether to choose a vinyl or wood pergola, it depends on what is important to you.
-Vinyl is more maintenance free, but wood looks a little nicer and inviting.
+Vinyl requires far less maintenance, whereas wood has a more appealing aesthetic and can feel more inviting.

 Do you need a permit for a pergola?